DKKaraoke/dam_okd_utility/README.md

 ### Dump

-Dump the contents of Karaoke music data.
+Dump the contents of a Karaoke music data.

 ```
 $ python dump_dam_okd.py --help